Last Updated: June 2024

 About WINHEC Accreditation

-You may learn more about WINHEC and current WINHEC accredited institutions on their website.
+Learn more about WINHEC and current WINHEC accredited institutions on their website.

 Making MSU a home away from Home

 The Department of Native American Studies is engaging tribal communities around the question of "What is the highest education we can offer Indigenous students?"
-Collectively, we are examining how the Department can build an educational space that is' home away from Home'a protected and nurturing space that supports Native communities’ values for their students’ education.
+Collectively, we are examining how the Department can build an educational space that is 'home away from Home'a protected and nurturing space that supports Native communities’ values for their students’ education.

 Community Feedback- We need your help!